 Not every great healer is a great teacher, but with the Shipibo curanderos who work with us at the Ayahuasca Foundation, we have been blessed to have that rare combination of wisdom, power, and the willingness to share everything openly for the betterment of future generations.
 True science is not about holding back knowledge or information, for at the core of science is a motivating principle to evolve, to improve, to go deeper, or higher, to expand awareness, understanding, and ability.
 The Ayahuasca Foundation is blessed with a team of practitioners of the science of spirit plant medicine who fully embody those principles, and for that we are truly thankful.

 Don Enrique is originally from the RoaBoya community near Pucallpa.
-He now lives in Iquitos and leads the six and ten week courses for the Ayahuasca Foundation.
+He now lives in Iquitos and leads the eight week initiation courses for the Ayahuasca Foundation.
 Don Enrique comes from a long line of curanderos and began studying with his grandfather at the age of 11.
 With over 30 years of experience, don Enrique continues to study, diet, and deepen his knowledge and relationships with the plants and plant spirits.
 He spends most of his time at the Ayahuasca Foundation’s curandero school, Inkan Kena, which has become like a second home for his family, and where he is constantly planting more medicinal plants, improving the school, and healing and teaching visitors.